Birkbeck/nlp-coursework-2024-25-ramyachitturi96/README.md

 template for NLP module coursework

-Full Name (as on student record): RAMYA DEVI CHITTURI
+Full Name (as on student record): RAMYA DEVI

 Student number: 14110439